go-gl/gltext/README.md

 	go get code.google.com/p/freetype-go

-Freetype-go package is released under GPLv2 e FTL licenses.
+Freetype-go package is released under GPLv2 and FTL licenses.
 You can choose which one is a better fit for your use case but FTL requires you to give some form of credit to Freetype.org